Cadasta/cadasta-docs/en/08-XLSForms.md

 ### Overview {#overview}

-Every data project is different - starting with the questions being asked.
-These questions shape everything about the project- including the fields for data collection.
+Every data collecting project is different - starting with the questions you're asking.
+These questions shape everything about the project- including the entry fields for data collection.

-The Cadasta platform allows you to define your own data collection schema, so you can tailor your data collection around the specific questions your asking.
+The Cadasta platform allows you to define your own data collection schema, so you can tailor it around the specific questions your asking.
 These questions could include contact details, geographic place names or how the land was acquired.

-The underlying technology that enables this comes from [XLSForm](http://xlsform.org/).
+In the Cadasta Platform, the underlying technology that enables this comes from [XLSForm](http://xlsform.org/).
 XLSForm is a form standard that allow you to create forms using a spreadsheet.
-The forms \(which we call questionnaires\) are easy to use, while also allowing for more complexity as needed.
+The forms \(which we call questionnaires\) are low-fi alternatives to a database.
+They are also designed to handle information of varying degrees of complexity.

 You can start your project with one of these two ready-to-go questionnaires:

-* [The minimum questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/minimum_cadasta_questionnaire.xlsx) for the bare minimum of data needed by the platform; and
+* [The minimum questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/minimum_cadasta_questionnaire.xlsx) - which creates a schema for the bare minimum of data needed by the platform; and

 * [The standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx) - which is the starting point for many of our partners.
+It includes the same entry fields as the minimum questionnaire, with some added.

-You can use either of these forms as a starting points for your project.
+You can use either of these forms as starting points for your project.
 You can also modify parts of these forms to fit your data collection needs.

 If you need to significantly modify these data entry fields, see the section on [customizing your questionnaire](#customizing-your-questionnaire).